Qatar won't take Boeing 787s until engine fault fixed

 COMBINED ENTITY

-Baker said he was in favour of the proposed $45 billion merger of EADS and BAE Systems, arguing a combined entity would make better products.
+Baker said he was in favour of the proposed $45 billion merger of EADS EAD.PA and BAE Systems (BAES.L), arguing a combined entity would make better products.

 Airbus parent EADS and BAE Systems are battling to save their tie-up, which would create a European aerospace and defence giant, amid competing government interests.